mangobanaani/fractalstudio/README.md

 # Fractal Studio

 A high-performance, GPU-accelerated fractal explorer built with Next.js 15, WebGL 2.0, and TypeScript.
-Features real-time rendering at 60FPS with advanced optimization techniques including triple buffering, adaptive quality, and Web Workers.
+Features real-time rendering at 60FPS with advanced optimization techniques.

 ## Gallery